MyPortugalHoliday.com

 Cross the Ponte Velha (Old Bridge) (3) to enter the historic centre.
 Despite its name suggesting Roman origins, this stone bridge dates from the medieval period.

 Follow Rua Serpa Pinto (4), Tomar's main pedestrian shopping street.
 Known locally as the "Corredoura", this bustling thoroughfare is lined with traditional shops, cafés and bakeries.
-Stop at one of the pastelarias to sample Tomar's famous conventual sweets - the Fatias de Tomar (egg yolk pudding) or Beija-me Depressa ("Kiss me Quick" cakes) provide the perfect energy boost for the climb ahead.
+It is worth stopping at one of the pastelarias for Tomar's famous conventual sweets, the Fatias de Tomar (egg yolk pudding) or the wonderfully named Beija-me Depressa, which translates as "Kiss me Quick”.

 Rua Serpa Pinto

 Turn into the narrow Rua Dr. Joaquim Jacinto to discover the Sinagoga de Tomar (5).
-This unassuming building houses one of only two pre-expulsion synagogues preserved in Portugal.
-Built between 1430 and 1460, its interior features four columns representing the matriarchs of Israel and remarkable acoustics created by clay jars embedded in the ceiling.
-The small museum tells the poignant story of Tomar's Jewish community, which thrived here until the forced conversions of 1496.
+This unassuming building houses one of only two pre-expulsion synagogues still preserved in Portugal.
+Built between 1430 and 1460, its interior features four columns representing the matriarchs of Israel, and remarkable acoustics created by clay jars embedded in the ceiling.

 Sinagoga de Tomar